George Sumner Bridges: Whitman College

-Bridges served as the 13th president of Whitman College in Walla Walla, Washington, from July 1, 2005 to June 30, 2015, replacing Tom Cronin.
-At Whitman, Bridges led the college’s $150 million fundraising campaign, which reported $157 million raised as of March 31, 2015.
+Bridges served as the 13th president of Whitman College in Walla Walla, Washington, from July 1, 2005, to June 30, 2015, replacing Tom Cronin.
+At Whitman, Bridges led the college's $150 million fundraising campaign, which reported $157 million raised as of March 31, 2015.
 During his tenure, the college opened the Glover Alston Center (2010); launched initiatives and dedicated funding for innovation in teaching, such as the Cross-Disciplinary Learning and Teaching Initiative; established the college's Global Studies Initiative with a $345,000 grant from The Andrew W. Mellon Foundation and expanded academic programs in the life sciences and computer science.
 The Whitman College Student Engagement Center was also established during Bridges' tenure which, in 2014, offered 120 paid summer internships to Whitman students.
 In May 2012, Bridges secured a Mellon Grant for $150,000 for "Higher Education and Scholarship in the Humanities" with a focus on "Presidential Leadership."

 Bridges's leadership at Whitman College was not without controversy.
 In 2010, Whitman College ended "need blind" admissions and by 2014 became the least economically diverse top college in the United States.

 While serving at Whitman College, Bridges was appointed to the board of directors of the National Association of Independent Colleges and Universities (NAICU) in 2009.
-In 2013 he was named Vice Chair of the Annapolis Group of the nation’s 102 leading liberal arts colleges and served as Chair of the Annapolis Group in 2014-15.
-He serves as Chair of the Board of Directors of the Independent Colleges of Washington.
+In 2013 he was named Vice Chair of the Annapolis Group of the nation's 102 leading liberal arts colleges and served as Chair of the Annapolis Group in 2014–15.
+He serves as chair of the Board of Directors of the Independent Colleges of Washington.
 He also serves on the Board of Directors of the Chamber of Commerce in the city of Walla Walla, Washington, the home of Whitman College.

 Evergreen State

 In March 2015, Bridges was named president of Evergreen State College in Olympia, Washington, succeeding Thomas L. "Les" Purce.

-Bridges was president in 2017 when the campus was shut down as a result of a series of protests regarding racial inequality and oppression.
-During a sit-in, Bridges was detained by students.
+Bridges was president in 2017 when the campus was shut down as a result of a series of protests over racism and oppression on campus.
 Bridges was also present when Campus Police notified a professor, Bret Weinstein, that he was unsafe on campus due to the protests.

 At the time Bridges assumed the role of president of Evergreen, student enrollment was already declining: It was 4,891 in 2009 and declined to 4,190 the year Bridges started.
 Under George Bridges's leadership, the college full-time student enrollment decreased from 4,225 in 2015 to 2,209 in 2020.
-The American Conservative summarized Bridges's tenure at Evergreen State as most notable for "his efforts to nudge and steer the entire campus toward one overarching philosophical framework, with those who resisted considered anathema by the prevailing culture."